How to Use a Pico Projector to Decorate Cookies

 If you are somewhat ‘drawing-challenged’ shall we say, or if you’d like to speed up your cake or cookie decorating process, you’ll probably enjoy the Pico projector.

 As a quick aside, the Tutorial for these cookies can be found in Downloadable Videos and a PDF HERE.
+There is also a tutorial bundle, including these cookies, a royal icing and cut out cookie guide HERE.

 How to Use a Pico Projector for Cookie Decorating